Shape Constrained Regularisation by Statistical Multiresolution for Inverse Problems: Asymptotic Analysis: Source-condition and Bregman-divergence: Some examples

 \section{Source-condition and Bregman-divergence: Some examples}

 The notions of source-condition and Bregman-divergence are very common in the field of inverse problems.
 We will summarise the meaning of the source-condition \eqref{defs:solution:source} and the Bregman-divergence for some frequently used regularisation functionals $J$.
-We also note that in Section \ref{tv} the more complex example where $J$ is the total-variation of a measurable function on a domain $\Omega$ is studied in more detail.

 \begin{example} Let $J(u) = \frac{1}{2}\norm{u}^2$.
 Then, $J$ is differentiable on $U$ and for all $u\in U$ the set $\partial J(u)$ consists of the single element $\set{u}$.
 We have that $J'(v)(w) = \inner{v}{w}$ and consequently